Mark-Ball/portfolio-site/README.md

 - The navigation bar, the banners with the name of the webpage, and the buttons to LinkedIn and Github are components which are on every page of the website.
 - The Poppins font is used for headers and Rubik is used for other text such as paragraphs.
 These sans-serif fonts were selected for their legibility and modern appearance.
 - The colour scheme of the website is blue with yellow accents and heavy use of whitespace.
-- Use of futuristic imagery in the banners of each page provide a unifying theme and appears futuristic. - All banner images were tinted blue to conform to the colour theme of the website.
+- Use of futuristic imagery in the banners of each page provide a unifying theme.
+- All banner images were tinted blue to conform to the colour theme of the website.

 ### Semantic HTML